mtracy01/hack_the_planet/README.md

    - Rate vehicle operators based on their road behavior to lower insurance costs
    - Send distress signals
 B) ROAD SCOUT
-   - Display GOOGLE MAP on mobile lock screen
+   - Display GOOGLE MAP on mobile lock screen with CYANOGEN
    - Overlay weather and road conditions on GOOGLE MAP
    - Signal upcoming road conditions with vibrating PEBBLE WATCH alerts
    - Display locations and statuses of other users